emulic/VacationChatBot/src/Daenet.LLMPlugin.TestConsole/ReadMe.md

 ﻿# TestConsole

-`Daenet.PluginTestConsole` is a simple console library application designed for the development and testing of Semantic Kernel plugins.
+`Daenet.LLMPlugin.TestConsole` is a console library designed for the development and testing of Semantic Kernel plugins.
 While testing plugins is not a particularly complex task, it requires several repetitive steps such as loading plugins, configuring them, implementing a chat loop, maintaining message history, executing plugin functions, and more.
 Although these tasks are straightforward, they can become tedious when repeated frequently.

 To streamline this process and accelerate development, we have created a library that simplifies the implementation of a testing console application.
 This console application can be used to quickly learn how to develop Semantic Kernel plugins and speed up the development process.